Noble X - Episode 7: Testing

 John stands disoriented as his alarm chimes onward for a moment longer, then relaxes.
 Realizing he is not late, he starts his day with enthusiasm, dropping to the ground.
 30 push-ups to start his day!
 He feels like he has a new outlook on things.
 He is hyperaware of the symbolism of last night’s visions yet at this point in his sleep deprivation, he feels confident that his is now operating with 2/3 less filters.
 As he carefully separates and removes a fresh coffee filter from the plastic packaging, putting a pot on to brew, he marvels at the similarity of the white stone filters of his visions and that of this product’s packaging's depiction.
 Before he gets in the shower, he excitedly jogs to the spare bedroom to document this observation.

 Dressed for work with his usual button-down-shirt tucked into gray pants, he eats a couple squares of cold pizza leftover from the studio last night.
 John thinks of all the amazing moments at the studio yesterday as his chews, glowing from the inside.
 Swallowing, he grabs his travel cup of coffee, his teacher bag, and his car keys to head out the door, just like any other Monday.
-But unlike most Mondays, he doesn’t listen to work in the car on the way.
+But unlike most Mondays, he doesn’t listen to music in the car on the way.
 He listens to his own overlapping thoughts, driving in silence, excited about the day ahead.
 He feels excited to go to work today for the first time in a while, excited to help his students, to make his classroom a little nicer, to organize...a list a mile long unfurls in John’s mind’s eye.

 John arrives at school and is greeted by his principal as he enters the main office.
 “Happy ISAT, Mr. Noble!” she says waving John into her office.
 John had forgotten, preoccupied with everything else.
 The show, the breakup, the studio, the study.
 But John is quick on his toes and echoes, “Happy ISAT!” on his way to Principal Hall’s office, waving at the secretary, Ms. Carlin, as he passes her desk.